 While the term "Converter" appears in the name of this tool, it doesn't actually convert your app.
 Your app remains unchanged.
 However, this tool generates a Windows app package for you.
 It can be very convenient in cases where your app makes lots of system modifications, or if you have any uncertainty about what your installer does.

-Automatically register file type mappings that enable users to group files by using the Kind column in File Explorer.
+✔️ Automatically registers file type mappings that enable users to group files by using the Kind column in File Explorer.

-Validate your app against Desktop Bridge and Windows Store requirements.
+✔️ Validates your app against Desktop Bridge and Microsoft Store requirements.

 You can use Advanced Installer to generate MSI and Windows app packages from existing projects.
 You can also use Advanced installer to import Windows app packages that you generate by using the Microsoft Desktop App Converter.
 Once imported, you can maintain them by using visual tools that are specifically designed for UWP apps.